-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2014.
-There were no changes enacted to this tax in the period from 2014 through 2016 and from 2018 through 2020.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2015.
+There were no changes enacted to this tax in 2015 and 2016 and in the period from 2018 through 2021.